pakcheong/jqthumb/README.md

 		classname      : 'jqthumb',        // class name.
 DEFUALT IS jqthumb width          : 100,              // new image width after cropping.
 DEFAULT IS 100px. height         : 100,              // new image height after cropping.
 DEFAULT IS 100px.
+		position: {
+			top  : '50%',                  // position of the image.
+DEFAULT is 50%.
+			left : '50%'                   // position of the image.
+DEFAULT is 50%.
+		},
 		source         : 'src',            // to specify the image source attribute.
 DEFAULT IS src. showoncomplete : false,            // TRUE = show immediately after processing.
 FALSE = do not show it.
+DEFAULT IS TRUE. before         : function(){       // callback before processing. alert('I'm about to start processing now...');
+		},
-DEFAULT IS TRUE. eachcomplete   : function(imgObj){ // callback when ONE image is cropped.
+		after          : function(imgObj){ // callback when ONE image is cropped.
 			$(imgObj).fadeIn();
 		},
-		allcomplete    : function(){       // callback when ALL images are cropped. alert('Done!');
+		complete       : function(){       // callback when ALL images are cropped. alert('Done!');
 		}
 	});